 Life is short.
-It’s beautiful to go back in to the deep recesses of my memory and extract the days and events of my life which are precious.
+It’s beautiful to go back into the deep recesses of my memory and extract the days and events of my life which are precious.

 I remember the walk to school from my apartment with my mom or dad.
-There used to be a cow shed on the way.
+There used to be a cowshed on the way.

 After the UKG, we didn’t have snacks.
 We got our own tiffin box.
 Occasionally, I used to meet Dolly during the lunch break and have snacks along with her friends.
-I remember my new “Duck bag”, pencil box.
+I remember my new “Duck bag”, and a pencil box.
 I had a habit of losing my pencil box or tiffin box.

-I think from the 1st standard onward, I started going by a pedal driven rickshaw by an old man.
+I think from the 1st standard onward; I started going by a pedal-driven rickshaw by an old man.
 He used to climb the stairs and shout my name in the early morning.
 I remember the man’s face even today.

 In the 3rd standard, Chauhan madam was the class teacher.
 She used to teach Maths.
-English was my favorite subject and the teacher was also my favorite.
+English was my favorite subject, and the teacher was also my favorite.
 I used to sit beside Margie.
-I was the class monitor and given the responsibility to keep the class quiet in the absence of any teacher.
+I was the class monitor and was given the responsibility to keep the class quiet in the absence of any teacher.

 In the 5th Standard, Parikh sir was the class teacher.
 I liked his teaching.
-He resigned and left for a job in Surat.
+He resigned and left for a job at Surat.
 We gathered outside to hear his farewell speech.
 We were all sad when he resigned.

 Gandhi was the top ranker throughout.
 He was unbeatable.
 Anurag was the second ranker.
 I ranked 3rd or 4th.